utkuufuk/entrello/README.md

 ---

-## Available `entrello` Services
+## Example `entrello` Services
-You can use these services directly, or as a reference for developing your own:
+You can use these open-source services as references for developing your own:
 - [utkuufuk/github-service](https://github.com/utkuufuk/github-service)
 - [utkuufuk/goodreads-service](https://github.com/utkuufuk/goodreads-service)

-_Stay tuned for more..._
+- _stay tuned for more..._

 ---